Frequently Asked Questions

-A. A quality Home Inspection usually takes 2 to 3 hours depending on size, age, and condition.
+A quality Home Inspection usually takes 2 to 3 hours depending on size, age, and condition.
 We offer same day reports, so you can have the information needed to make an informed decision quickly.

-A. Having a home inspected is a visual check-up of items and components that would take a homeowner 1-2 years to get to.
+Having a home inspected is a visual check-up of items and components that would take a homeowner 1-2 years to get to.
 You are encouraged to follow the inspector, he will explain what conditions he is finding with your home.
 He can let you know the priorities of what needs repaired now and what can wait to be monitored.

-A. Home inspection components can be broken down to interior and exterior areas.
+Home inspection components can be broken down to interior and exterior areas.

 INTERIOR COMPONENTS - HEATING, PLUMBING, ELECTRICAL VISIBLE PIPING, FAUCETS, AND FIXTURES ATTIC AREA, CRAWL/BASEMENT AREA, KITCHEN WALLS, FLOORS, CEILING, WINDOWS